farahtemraz/NewsletterApplication/README.md

 #### 2. client.ts

-This file is what puts the workflow we want to run on the task queue in order to be run by the worker.
+This is the file the fires when we run `npm run workflow`.
+It is what puts the workflow we want to run on the task queue in order to be run by the worker.

 #### 3. workflow.ts